-If you wish to start your own book group, the American Library Association’s Quick Start Guide and these eight tips for starting and nurturing a successful book club from the Seattle Times may be useful.
+If you wish to start your own book club, the American Library Association’s Quick Start Guide and these eight tips for starting and nurturing a successful book club from the Seattle Times may be useful.

 Personalized Suggestions